His name was Achan, and He was an Israelite that hid a great sin.

-Because the stress of the extra work and fight to do it was too much to bear on my own.
+Because the stress of the extra work and the fight to do it was too much to bear on my own person.
 And God confirmed this by saying,”That which is built upon fear cannot be sustained.”

-I cannot seek a position outside of the home because I felt trapped in it.
-I was building upon fear instead of the Rock of Jesus Christ.
+I cannot seek a position outside of the home because I feel trapped.
+That’s building upon fear instead of the Rock of Jesus Christ.

 And what happened next would surprise you!
 He kept that leadership position open for me, but with one condition: to do things His way instead of my way.

-To, at all times, cast my cares upon Him by praying continually.
+To, at all times, cast my cares upon Him through praying continually.
 And to seek His face by studying His Word every day.